 I have a lot of very specialized knowledge about how to be the parent of a leukemia patient and how to be a parent of a blood marrow transplant patient.
 I've spent some time talking to other parents, either by phone, or through the Leukemia and Lymphoma Society-type of programs, or online.
 It's a way of giving back a little bit and making use of that special knowledge, so someone else can benefit from it.

 What's Mina's prognosis?

 It's been seven years since her bone marrow transplant.
-In fact, it'll be her seven-year anniversary on Saturday, April 29.
+In fact, it is soon to be her seven-year anniversary.

 The good news about her kind of leukemia is that it's very aggressive, so if it's there, it's going to show up sooner than this.
 We think there's almost no chance that her leukemia would come back now.